grnet/kamaki/docs/developers/adding-commands.rst

         :param prefix: of the commands allowed to be inserted ('' for all)

-        :param descedants_depth: is the depth of the tree descedants of the prefix command.
+        :param descedants_depth: is the depth of the tree descendants of the prefix command.
     """

 Creating a new command specification set
 ----------------------------------------

-A command specification developer should create a new module (python file) with as many classes as the command specifications to be offered.
+A command specification developer should create a new module (python file) with one command specification class per command.
 Each class should be decorated with *command*.

 .. code-block:: python